The TTU Spanish Program

 Scholarships & Grants for Spanish Majors

-Dr. Natalia Matta will be teaching SPAN 4332 (From Pachamama To The World: Andean Cultures, Past & Present) for the Fall 2014 Semester.
+Dr. Sara Guengerich will be teaching SPAN 4389 (Visualizing the Encounter) for the Spring 2015 Semester.
 For more information click here.